angelalonso/homebot/10_integration/README.md

 ## Logic path

-- main.rs is the entry point for everyone, which then calls the run function on env.rs
+- main.rs is the entry point for everyone, which then calls the run function.
-- env.rs initializes the robot and runs a loop
+  - the run function initializes the robot and runs a loop
 - input is where we retrieve data from.
   - That data comes from:
     - sensors attached to the arduino